 This market volatility is likely to be with us for a while which can be tricky for financial planners when dealing with jittery clients whose first reaction may be to panic sell.
 How are you able to reassure your clients in this financial landscape?
 Are you confident that your clients’ funds are being actively managed to protect them?

 Here at Infinity, our planners are safe in the knowledge that our investment management partner, Tilney Bestinvest, takes the guardianship of billions of pounds worth of savings by their clients very seriously indeed.
 They monitor markets and economic indicators extremely closely to be able to mitigate risk by adapting investment strategy accordingly and actively managing portfolios.
 Over the last year they have chosen to reduce exposure to equities and bonds in favour of safer alternatives such as gold and absolute return vehicles, with diversification the consistent watchword.

 Client communication is also key and Tilney Bestinvest ensure that clients are informed about changes to market conditions and the proposed response every step of the way.
 If you want an example of how, take a look at this post-election analysis from TBI’s Director of Investment Strategy & Research, Ben Seager-Scott.

 Can your company boast such robust policies when it comes to protecting and informing clients?
 If not and you are feeling frustrated, why not have a chat about furthering your career in a company which offers the support and back-up you need?
-We are on the look-out for professional, client-focused planners and would love to hear from you.
+Just drop us a line at email@example.com - we are on the look-out for professional, client-focused planners and would love to hear from you.